• Skip to primary navigation

 Whole butternut squash with a small white bowl filled with olive oil next to it and a small white bowl filled with salt and pepper in front of it.

-• Oil – avocado oil or extra virgin olive oil.
+• Oil – extra virgin olive oil or avocado oil can be used.

-• Salt and pepper – kosher salt and ground black pepper.
+• Salt and pepper – kosher salt and ground black pepper to add some flavor to the butternut squash.

 Then use a sharp kitchen knife to cut the skin off of the base of the squash.
 You can also use a vegetable peeler to do but it is easier to use a knife.